pytest-dev/pytest-cov/docs/subprocess-support.rst

 Subprocess support
 ==================

-Although pytest-cov supports subprocesses and multiprocessing.
-However, there are few pitfalls that need to be explained.
+pytest-cov supports subprocesses and multiprocessing.
+However, there are a few pitfalls that need to be explained.

 Normally coverage writes the data via a pretty standard atexit handler.
 However, if the subprocess doesn't exit on it's